art::FindManyP throws if art::Handle is invalid

 art::Handle is invalid?
 One can check if the association is valid later.

-#3 Updated by Christopher Green about 4 years ago
+#3 Updated by Christopher Green over 4 years ago

 - Description updated (diff)